Augusto Pinochet: 1988 referendum, attempt to stay in power and transition to democracy

 Pinochet congratulates new President Patricio Aylwin after handing over the presidential sash, marking the transfer of power from military dictatorship to democratic leadership, 11 March 1990.

 Thereafter, Aylwin won the December 1989 presidential election with 55% of the votes, against less than 30% for the right-wing candidate, Hernán Büchi, who had been Pinochet's Minister of Finances since 1985 (there was also a third-party candidate, Francisco Javier Errázuriz, a wealthy aristocrat representing the extreme economic right, who garnered the remaining 15%).
 Pinochet thus left the presidency on 11 March 1990 and transferred power to the new democratically elected president.

 The Concertación also won the majority of votes for the Parliament.
 However, due to the "binomial" representation system included in the constitution, the elected senators did not achieve a complete majority in Parliament, a situation that would last for over 15 years.
-This forced them to negotiate all law projects with the Alliance for Chile (originally called "Democracy and Progress" and then "Union for Chile"), a center-right coalition involving the Unión Demócrata Independiente (UDI) and Renovación Nacional (RN), parties composed mainly of Pinochet's supporters.
+This forced them to negotiate all law projects with the Alliance for Chile (originally called "Democracy and Progress" and then "Union for Chile"), a centre-right coalition involving the Unión Demócrata Independiente (UDI) and Renovación Nacional (RN), parties composed mainly of Pinochet's supporters.

 Due to the transitional provisions of the constitution, Pinochet remained as Commander-in-Chief of the Army until March 1998.
 He was then sworn in as a senator-for-life, a privilege granted by the 1980 constitution to former presidents with at least six years in office.
 His senatorship and consequent immunity from prosecution protected him from legal action.
 These were possible in Chile only after Pinochet was arrested in 1998 in the United Kingdom, on an extradition request issued by Spanish judge Baltasar Garzón.
 Allegations of abuses had been made numerous times before his arrest, but never acted upon.
 The extradition attempt was dramatised in the 2006 BBC television docudrama Pinochet in Suburbia, with Pinochet played by Derek Jacobi.
 Shortly before giving up power, on 15 September 1989, Pinochet prohibited all forms of abortion, previously authorized in case of rape or risk to the life of the mother.
 Pinochet argued that due to advances in medicine, abortion was "no longer justifiable".